harness/developer-hub/docs/first-gen/firstgen-platform/security/secrets-management/add-a-hashi-corp-vault-secrets-manager.md

 ### Option: Kubernetes Auth

 Currently, this feature is behind the Feature Flag `ENABLE_K8S_AUTH_IN_VAULT`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
-This option uses a Kubernetes Service Account Token to authenticate with Vault.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.This option uses a Kubernetes Service Account Token to authenticate with Vault.
 With this method of authentication, you can easily add a Vault token into a Kubernetes Pod.

 To authenticate with Kubernetes Auth, make sure you have created a role in the vault inside `auth/kubernetes/role`.
 This role authorizes the "vault-auth" service account in the default namespace and it gives it the default policy.
 This is also where you'll find the **service account name** and **namespace** that will be used to access the vault endpoint.